BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/TextGamesHighLowWord/instructions.md

 Here is the pseudocode for the main function.
 NOTICE that the number of hashtags show you how far each line should be indented.
 ```
 def main():
   # create 3 arrays with 10 words in each array.
-You might create an array of 10 fruits, another array of 10 colors, and an array of 10 cities.
+Make each array your 10 favorite whatever.
+You might create an array of 10 favorite foods, another array of 10 favorite animals, and an array of 10 movies.
   # call randomSecret function with 3 arrays as arguments then save what it returns in a variable
   # output "I am thinking of a secret word.
 Take a guess and I'll tell you if the secret word is before your word or after your word."
   # start a forever loop